Carroll County Community Foundation

 Fall – Giving Tree Grant Cycle opens July 10 with a deadline of Aug.
 15. All 501c3 nonprofits, schools, churches, hospitals or government agencies that work in and for Carroll County are encouraged to apply.
 Grants during this cycle range from $300 to $3000.
 To learn more about our Fall grant cycle and make sure that your submissions are what we are looking for, email email@example.com.

 Spring – YAC (Youth Advisory Council) Giving Tree Grant Cycle opens Jan.
 10 and ends Feb.
 15. Grants during this cycle are specific to programs that support youth and children of Carroll County.
 All 501c3 nonprofits, schools, churches, hospitals or government agencies that meet this specific requirement are encouraged to apply.
 Grant range is from $100 to $1000.
-To learn more about our Spring grant cycle, email email@example.com.
+Specifically for 2021, the grant range has been increased from $100 to $1000 to $200 to $2000.
+To learn more about our Spring grant cycle, email firstname.lastname@example.org.

 Arkansas students pursuing higher education at two- or four-year colleges or universities, vocational schools, or technical training programs can apply for more than 200 private scholarships.